simoniz0r/xdgfetch/README.md

 # xdgfetch
-A bash script that uses 'xdg-mime' and 'xdg-settings' to fetch default applications on the system.
+A bash script that uses 'xdg-mime' and 'xdg-settings' to fetch default applications and directories on the system.  xdgfetch also gets system info from '/proc/'.

 ![xdgfetch](/xdgfetch.png)